al2wang/al2wang.github.io-3/_posts/2022-04-12-chem-reversible-rxn.md

 \mathrm{~A}+\mathrm{B} \rightarrow \mathrm{P} & \text { Second } & \frac{\mathrm{d}[\mathrm{A}]}{\mathrm{d} t}=-k[\mathrm{A}][\mathrm{B}] & k t=\frac{1}{[\mathrm{B}]_0-[\mathrm{A}]_0} \ln \frac{[\mathrm{B}]_0[\mathrm{A}]}{[\mathrm{A}]_0[\mathrm{B}]}
   \end{array}
 $$

-: Zoom the webpage if it's out of the margin edge.

 What if, though, there are more than three reactants or products?
 Will the order of the reactions change accordingly?